OskyRosky/DataTerms/README.md

 **Data Consistency**: While it enhances data consistency compared to basic data lakes, the eventual consistency model in highly distributed environments can still pose challenges for some real-time applications.

+## Data Lake vs Delta Lake

+Data Lake and Delta Lake are related but distinct concepts in data management, each serving different purposes and offering unique capabilities.
+Here’s a breakdown of their main differences:

+### Concept and Functionality
+Data Lake:

+A data lake is a centralized repository that allows you to store all your structured and unstructured data at any scale.
+You can store data as-is, without having to first structure it, and run different types of analytics—from dashboards and visualizations to big data processing, real-time analytics, and machine learning to guide better decisions.
+It focuses on storing vast amounts of data in its raw format.
+Users can later define the structure and refine the data when read for analysis.
+Delta Lake:

+Delta Lake is an open-source storage layer that brings reliability, quality, and performance to data lakes.
+It provides ACID transactions, scalable metadata handling, and unifies streaming and batch data processing.
+It is built on top of existing data lake technologies to improve data reliability and quality by ensuring data integrity through ACID transactions and automatic file management.

+### Usage and Integration

+Data Lake:

+Used primarily for massive data storage and performing diverse analytical processes directly on raw data using various big data tools.
+Commonly implemented using storage solutions like Amazon S3, Azure Data Lake Storage, Hadoop Distributed File System (HDFS), etc.
+Delta Lake:

+Used to enhance a data lake with additional capabilities such as transactional integrity, schema enforcement, and audit history.
+Runs on top of a data lake’s file system and is fully compatible with Apache Spark, enhancing Spark-based analytics and data processes.

+### Types of Data

+Data Lake:

+Handles all types of data, whether structured, semi-structured, or unstructured, without any preprocessing.
+Ideal for storing massive amounts of raw data, which can later be processed and analyzed.
+Delta Lake:

+Primarily manages structured and semi-structured data, making it better suited for scenarios where data schema and quick querying are important.
+Focuses on maintaining the quality and usability of data rather than just storing it.

+### Limitations

+Data Lake:

+Prone to becoming a “data swamp” if not managed properly, where data becomes too voluminous and disorganized to be usable.
+Requires careful management and governance to maintain data quality and accessibility.

+Delta Lake:

+Introduces some performance overhead due to its ACID transaction log, which can affect high-frequency update scenarios.
+Limited to environments that utilize Apache Spark and are compatible with Parquet format storage.

+### Conclusion

+While a data lake serves as a vast reservoir of raw data ready for various types of analytics, Delta Lake provides a structured overlay that ensures data integrity and enhances the analytical capabilities of a data lake environment, particularly for users of Apache Spark.
+Delta Lake is essentially about adding a layer of organization and reliability to the expansive storage capabilities of a data lake.

 ## Data Mesh